che-incubator/chectl/README.md

   --postgres-pvc-storage-class-name=postgres-pvc-storage-class-name
       persistent volume storage class name to use to store Eclipse Che postgres database

-  --self-signed-cert
-      Deprecated.
-The flag is ignored.
-Self signed certificates usage is autodetected now.

   --skip-cluster-availability-check
       Skip cluster availability check.
 The check is a simple request to ensure the cluster is reachable.